tsgates/arch-wiki-markdown/wiki/Kernels.md

 versions of custom kernels with generic architecture settings is not recommended or really worth it.
 A further benefit is that you can reduce the size of your kernel (and therefore build time) by not including support for things you do not have or use.
-For example, I always start with the stock kernel config when a new kernel version is released and I remove support for things like bluetooth, video4linux, 1000Mbit ethernet, etc. Stuff I know I won't use before I build my next kernel!
-However, this page is not about customizing your kernel config but I would recommend that as a first step to be combined with a patchset later.
+For example, you might start with the stock kernel config when a new kernel version is released and remove support for things like bluetooth, video4linux, 1000Mbit ethernet, etc.; functionality you know you will not require for your specific machine.
+Although this page is not about customizing your kernel config, it is recommended as a first step--before moving on to using a patchset once you have grasped the fundamentals involved.

 > How to install